Hammertoe Los Angeles

 - Hammertoe can be caused by neurological conditions including diabetic neuropathy

 ” Dr. Jamshidinia has been my go to foot doctor for years now.
 It seems like I always used to get small problems with my feet until Dr. J treated me and gave me some amazing tips.
 My friends used to tell me that they were told never to wear their high heels after they started having bunions, but after Dr. J treated mine, he gave me these amazing at home remedies that allowed me to wear my heels without worrying about bunions always forming.”

 Kayla C. / Bunions – Los Angeles, CA

 Hammertoe Surgery Los Angeles – Hammertoe Treatment Beverly Hills

 There are several treatment options for hammertoe.
-The treatment a podiatrist selects will depend on the symptoms you are experiencing, the severity of your hammertoe, previous treatments and other factors.
+The treatment a podiatrist selects will depend on the symptoms you are experiencing.
+The severity of your hammertoe, previous procedures, and other factors will determine the treatment.